On this page

 • 'INFO': Shows informative messages about events.

 • 'WARN': Shows error messages and warnings.
 This level logs issues that might be a problem and cause some oddities in the data.
-For example, this level would display a warning for properties with null values.
+For example, this level displays a warning for properties with null values.

 • 'ERROR': Shows error messages only.